-When you go for a walkthrough on an apartment, pay attention to the small details.
-It can be easy to get caught up dreaming about the cast iron soaker tub but think about what would make your pooch happy—or unhappy.
+When you walk through an apartment, pay attention to the small details.
+It can be easy to get caught up dreaming about the cast iron soaker tub but think about what would make your pup happy—or unhappy.

 - Are there lots of stairs?
 An elevator?
 If you have an older dog, a walk-up apartment can take a toll on their joints, specifically their hips.

 - How long does it take to get outside?
-Living on the top floor may not be ideal for a dog who has weak bladder control.
+Living on the top floor may not be ideal for a dog with weak bladder control.

 Outside of the home, it’s a good idea to map out any dog parks nearby.
-Moving far and require a new dog walker or doggy daycare?
+Are you moving far and requiring a new dog walker or doggy daycare?
 Try scoping one out with the local classifieds or a site like rover.com.

 Walk the Neighborhood

 It isn’t enough for a building to be pet-friendly—the neighborhood should also be well-suited for your pup.
-It is always great to check out the nearby dog park, but we recommend taking a walk around in the rental’s neighborhood to get a good feel for the area.
+It is always great to check out the nearby dog park, but we recommend walking around in the rental neighborhood to get a good feel for the area.
 In Canada, areas like Vaughan and Oakville are great neighborhoods.
-Vaughan, for instance, has amazing pet establishments and pet sitting services.
-We recommend checking residential options here: https://condowizard.ca/new-condos/vaughan-pre-construction-condos/
+Vaughan, for instance, has excellent pet establishments and pet sitting services.

 - Are there other people walking their dogs?
 If yes, this is usually a good sign.